 But every so often, and particularly when it comes to maintenance projects, people start to complain about having to endure constant changes in the Sprint Backlog with all the blocker and critical issues that “need to be fixed right away” and of course, were discovered after the last Planning meeting.

-Many different recipes are put to the test: shorter Sprints (can we have Sprints shorter than a week?), Time-boxed Stories for unexpected issues (will 40 hours be good enough for handling all the blockers?), or if we follow Scrum to the letter, cancelling every other Sprint because priorities have changed.
+Many different recipes are put to the test: shorter Sprints (can we have Sprints shorter than a week?), Time-boxed Stories for unexpected issues (will 40 hours be good enough for handling all the blockers?), or if we follow Scrum to the letter, canceling every other Sprint because priorities have changed.
 As you can imagine, teams become frustrated with the constraints that have been imposed on them, therefore, they give up and start to reconsider if Agile really works with maintenance projects.

-Content related: Say no more “Buts” and stop asking yourself why Scrum is not working.
+Content related: Say no more “Buts” and stop asking yourself why Scrum is not working

 Scrum in a box

 Scrum’s limitations are great for exploring new horizons and occasionally reassessing where you stand, ensuring course correction at the end of every Sprint.
 However, sometimes, even a couple of weeks is too much when dealing with an incessant flow of blocker and critical bugs that must be addressed as soon as possible.
 Luckily, there are other Agile methodologies or frameworks that we can use and that are better suited for working under these ever-changing conditions.

 Kanban (“visual card” in Japanese) is a system devised by Toyota in the late eighties.
 Initially, it was conceived to improve efficiency by means of inventory control, but recently the software industry has embraced it and redefined it.